 And Lawn Care

 Your puppy’s long-term health is incredibly important to us, which is why we take a more natural and cautious approach to flea, tick, and lawn treatments.
-We recommend avoiding chemical-based preventatives such as oral or topical medications, flea collars, medicated shampoos, and chemically treated lawns.
+We recommend avoiding chemical-based preventatives such as oral or topical medications, flea collars, medicated shampoos, and chemically treated lawns, which can cause skin issues, seizures and neurological problems.
 Instead, we encourage using safer, natural alternatives that support your puppy’s overall well-being.

 We’ve had excellent results using Wondercide, a natural alternative that is both safe and effective.
 Their yard and pet products help eliminate fleas and ticks at all life stages while also repelling future pests—without exposing your puppy to unnecessary chemicals.